 The City and County of San Francisco offers rebates for local solar electric projects through a program called GoSolarSF, administered by the San Francisco Public Utilities Commission (SFPUC) Power Enterprise.
 The program is based on the Solar Energy Incentive Program ordinance, which outlines a 10-year program with a budget objective of $2 million to $5 million annually.

 Under the program, low-income households are eligible to receive supplemental incentives at varying levels depending on their income and where they live (incentive adders are available for systems installed in an environmental justice area).
-GoSolarSF complements the state’s SASH program by helping fill in the funding gap, and also provides a higher incentive level to city residents who do not meet the SASH income qualification but meet the city’s definition of low-income (at or below AMI), are PG&E CARE ratepayers, or are CalHome loan participants.
+GoSolarSF complements the state’s SASH program by helping fill in the funding gap, and also provides a higher incentive level to city residents who do not meet the SASH income qualification but meet the city’s definition of low-income (at or below AMI), reside in San Francisco’s environmental justice zip codes 94107 and 94124, or are CalHome loan participants., or are CalHome loan participants.

 In order for homeowners to receive a GoSolarSF Incentive, they are required to use a GoSolarSF Certified Contractor.
 Exemptions to this requirement include using a nonprofit contractor, or a contractor headquartered in San Francisco with three or fewer employees.
 To obtain GoSolarSF certification, contractors are required to provide one or more entry-level job opportunities to San Francisco-based workers.